Small Business VoIP Guide (2026): Costs, Options & Setup

 - Unlimited Plan: $24.99/month (unlimited minutes, unlimited users)

-What makes it stand out: Unitel Voice includes a free voice talent studio that will professionally record your greetings at no extra charge.
+What makes it stand out: Unitel Voice includes a free voice-talent studio that will professionally record your greetings at no extra charge.
 For a small business trying to sound established, this is a meaningful differentiator.
-The service is also entirely contract-free with a 30-day free trial.
+The service is contract-free with a 30-day risk-free guarantee—you pay upfront but can cancel for a full refund within 30 days.

 Best for: Solopreneurs, freelancers, consultants, and very small businesses (1–5 people) who need a simple, affordable way to separate business and personal calls.